Who needs writing help? You do!

 I’ll ask who your audience is, along with which messages, stories, and lessons you want to share and how you want the reader to feel (and if there’s any action to be taken) upon finishing the book.
 This will help me better understand the overall scope.

-Once we have a solid outline, we begin a series of conversations, either by phone or in person.
+Once we have a solid outline, we begin a series of conversations by phone, zoom, or in person.
 I record and transcribe them.
 Interviews for a book, depending on the size, can take anywhere from 20 to 40 hours to complete, depending on the complexity of the topics.

 Think of the interviews as less like a formal presentation, and more like a casual conversation where I ask open-ended questions that allow you to tell me the stories, memories, and the importance behind each of the outline points, asking for more details and further clarification as we go.

 After the initial interview phase, I’ll compile a rough first draft of all the material, organized by the outline points.
-I then conduct a deeper review of the material, creating a list of additional questions that will help add crucial details to pivotal scenes.
+I then conduct a deeper review of the material, creating a list of additional questions to help add crucial details to pivotal scenes.
 An additional conversation will be scheduled to talk through these points.

 Once I have all the material, I craft your book, shaping the content to be emotionally compelling and informative, relying on your voice and expertise to guide me.
-When the draft is completed, I send it to you for review.
-Using Track Changes, you are able to modify any of the content to your liking.
+When the draft is completed, I will send it to you for review.
+Using Track Changes, you can modify any of the content to your liking.

-There are often 2 or 3 rounds of editing and revising before we have a solid manuscript that is ready for copyediting (if self-publishing), or to be submitted to your publisher.
+There are often 2 or 3 rounds of editing and revising before we have a solid manuscript ready for copyediting (if self-publishing) or to be submitted to your publisher.
 Most books can be completed within 6 to 8 months.